shsagir/play-area-sync/docs/craft-3-tune.md

 ## Get ready

 Make sure to have followed [our guides](/craft-3-about) so far.
 You should have already [installed Craft locally](craft-3-install-local), [configured](/craft-3-setup) and deployed it your fortrabbit App.
-This guide helps you with tuning and answers some common topics.
+This guide helps you with tuning and answers some common topics around running and tuning Craft.

 ## Updating Craft